 If this is the case, it’s definitely worth having a look at what you’ll spend your voucher on first!

-Bag up any old, unwanted or used-up clothes and textiles from any brand, in any condition to a Monki store.
+Bag up any old, unwanted, or used-up clothes and textiles from any brand, in any condition to a Monki store.
 In return, they will give you a 10% off voucher, valid for up to six months.

-Recycle packaging for free makeup & beauty products
+Recycling packaging for free makeup & beauty products

 This one is very exciting for all beauty lovers!
 Get a free MAC lipstick worth a whopping £17.50 when you hand in six empty MAC packaging to a counter or store.
 This is part of their ‘Back to MAC’ campaign, and it’s ongoing.

 Pick up a free Lush face mask worth £6.50!
-All you have to do is return five Lush black pots to your nearest Lush store.
+All you have to do is return five Lush black pots or packaging to your nearest Lush store.
 They ask that you return them clean so give them a quick wipe and you’re good to go.

 Pick up travel beauty product worth £9 when you return 10 used Kiehl’s product packages to your local Kiehl’s store.